oekazuma/svelte-meta-tags/.changeset/fifty-squids-invite.md

 ---
-'svelte-meta-tags': minor
+'svelte-meta-tags': patch
 ---

-migration svelte.d.ts generation to be done by svelte-package
+chore: migration svelte.d.ts generation to be done by svelte-package